ErikaDebelis/PierresTreats.Solution/README.md

-#
+# Pierre's Sweet and Savory Treats

-A console web application to keep track of
+A web application using authentication- organize and keep track of treats and flavors for Pierre's Bakery.
+Add multiple of the single join relationship.

 #### Authored by Erika Debelis